 “You shouldn’t have to obsess over or argue constantly about angry and divisive politics,” an Oprah-channeling Hogan trilled in his inauguration speech.
 “You should be able to have confidence in the character and competence of the people you elect to office, regardless of their party affiliation.”

-By pledging to flavorlessly carry the establishment torch passed down from the Bush and McCain eras, Hogan has already assured that he will not inspire any confidence whatsoever in anyone plugged into the new era of American politics.We value your comments!
-Please weigh in on our comment section below.
+By pledging to flavorlessly carry the establishment torch passed down from the Bush and McCain eras, Hogan has already assured that he will not inspire any confidence whatsoever in anyone plugged into the new era of American politics.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com